heycruss/powerbi-retail-sales-dashboard/README.md

 The dashboard was designed as an analytical tool, allowing users to dynamically change both the business metric and the analysis dimension, providing a flexible experience beyond a traditional static report.

-Explain in a few sentences:

-- What is the purpose of the dashboard?
-- Who is the target user?
-- What business problem does it solve?

 ---

 # Dashboard Preview